tunnelvr/tunnelvr/README.md

 by changing the drawingtype parameter and clicking "Set XCproperties".
 This is provided to make it convenient to create this object in a pointcloud world for aligning 2D drawings and associating potree geometry and the housahedron setting.
+The potree transform is taken from the centreline transform, so you need to make sure that rotation=[-90,0,0] to account for Z-vector up in its format

 # Running on a server